playfulprogramming/playfulprogramming/content/blog/living-off-the-ipad-as-an-engineer/index.md

 In the example below it runs in Safari for iPad, but it would be a great example where a Shiftscreen pane would help having both VS Code on one side and whatever docs on the other, for a true multitasking experience on an external display.

 ![A code-server session, that feels native since it’s the same VS Code as on a regular computer](https://cdn-images-1.medium.com/max/4798/1*2cHzbviLVuuS0-uUOC69Fg.png)

+Side note: there is no such thing as a system clipboard manager on iPadOS, which is quite incovenient when coming from other desktop platforms.
+While there are various paid solutions that offer cloud clipboard syncing and beyond, the non-iPad-optimized [Clipboard++](https://apps.apple.com/ca/app/clipboard/id854707788) brought me exactly what I needed: a way to automatically save my Cmd+Cs so I don’t have to worry about overwriting the system buffer.
+Neat!

 ## Software Dev (Bonus): Local Raspberry Pi